PeqNP/ays-docs/content/library/what-is-a-node-relationship.md

 Dependent      Dependencies
 ```

 "Acme Corp." is the "Organization Node."
-"Mobile" and "Server" a parent nodes that provide a logical grouping of apps and services. "iOS" is a child to "Mobile", while "Product" and "Checkout" are children to "Server." "iOS" is dependent on the "Product" and "Checkout" service.
+"Mobile" and "Server" are parent nodes that provide a logical grouping of apps and services. "iOS" is a child to "Mobile", while "Product" and "Checkout" are children to "Server." "iOS" depends on the "Product" and "Checkout" service.